Aliases for H2BFWT Gene

 GeneCards Summary for H2BFWT Gene

 H2BFWT (H2B Histone Family Member W, Testis Specific) is a Protein Coding gene.
 Diseases associated with H2BFWT include Male Infertility.
 Among its related pathways are Viral carcinogenesis and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include protein heterodimerization activity.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity.
 An important paralog of this gene is H2BFM.

 UniProtKB/Swiss-Prot for H2BFWT Gene